johnpeart/johnpeart.github.io/_blogpost/2024-07-25-most-lgbt-mps-ever-uk-parliament.md

 ---
-date: 2024-07-12 17:30:00 +0100
+date: 2024-07-25 09:00:00 +0100
-title: "There are now 66 LGBT+ MPs in the UK Parliament"
+title: "More LGBT+ MPs than ever before"
 author: "John Peart"
-excerpt: "At least 66￼ MPs were elected in the July 2024 General Election, based on publicly available data."
+excerpt: "At least 67￼ MPs were elected in the July 2024 General Election, based on publicly available data."
 categories:
 - LGBT
+redirect_from:
+-  /2024/07/12/66-mps-elected-to-uk-parliament/
 ---

 Since 2017, I've been keeping track of the number of LGBT+ MPs that have a seat in the UK Parliament.